-Ken has completed his first year as president (2017).
+Ken was Historical Society President in 2017 and 2018.
 He and wife Rosemarie have returned to the Elk Grove area three years ago after 19 years in San Diego County.
 He retired as the Unit Chief for San Diego/Imperial County CDF after 32 years in State Service.
 He served as the Office of Emergency Services Fire and Rescue Coordinator for eight years and later worked for the County of San Diego for ten years as a Fire Service Coordinator.
 He served in many leadership positions through out his career that have supported his efforts as president in his first, very busy, year.
 His interests in history and love of community involvement inspires him to continue working for another term as president to support the mission and activities of the Elk Grove Historical Society.

 FIRST VICE PRESIDENT – Tim Knox

 Tim has volunteered for many society’s events and is just now completing his first year as First Vice-President.
 He currently works as an Information Technology Specialist with Franchise Tax Board, but will retire soon after 39 years.
 He is currently the elected Mayor of Amador City, having served on the Amador City Council for 14 years.
 He has always had an interest in history, not only world wide, but also in Amador City and for the past 15 years, in Elk Grove.
 He wants to continue preserving history of Elk grove and surrounding area though working as a board member of the Elk grove Historical society.

 SECOND VICE-PRESIDENT – Dennis Buscher